Black, gray, brown, red, cream, fawn, white, sable, brindle

 As a designer breed, the Beaski is bred from a Beagle and Siberian Husky mix.
 Like most hybrids, there is not a lot of information about their origins except that they are believed to have been bred in the 1990s in the United States.

 Both of their parents are active dogs that are affectionate, loyal, and cuddly.
 The Siberian Husky is a working dog that was used to pull sleds and is originally from Siberia.
 The Beagle, on the other hand, is a working dog that was mostly used in hunting and is believed to have been bred in the 1300s.
-Some experts believe they originated as far back as the 5th Century, however.
+Some experts believe they originated as far back as the 5th century, however.

 It is difficult to know which traits the Beaski will inherit from their ancestors.
 Some take after their Beagle parents while others resemble their Siberian Husky relations.
 Regardless, these puppies are energetic, sweet, and affectionate.

-3 Little-Known Facts About Beaski
+3 Little-Known Facts About the Beaski

-1. Mini Ancestors
+1. They Have Mini Ancestors

-2. Famous Ancestors
+2. They Have Famous Ancestors

 The Beaski also has famous ancestors.
 The most well-known is Snoopy, who became a popular cartoon character from the Charlie Brown comic strip.